osbuild/image-builder-mcp/README.md

 For Claude Desktop there is an extension file in the release section of the project.

-Just download the `image-builder-mcp*.cdx` file and add this in Claude Desktop with
+Just download the `image-builder-mcp*.dxt` file and add this in Claude Desktop with

 `Settings -> Extensions -> Advanced Extensions Settings -> Install Extension…`